-The Best Types of Carbs
+The Best Types of Carbs for Diabetes

 All carbohydrates are made from molecules of sugar, but they’re classified according to the number of molecules.
 Simple carbs, such as sucrose, or table sugar, only have one or two sugar molecules.
 Complex carbs — starches and fiber — consist of long chains of sugar molecules.
 Either type of sugar can be a good carb because the quality depends on whether the food source contains fiber and nutrients.
 Fiber slows down the rate at which the sugars are absorbed and that keeps blood sugar balanced.
-Simple sugars are quickly absorbed and cause rapid spikes in blood sugar, and that is not good.
+Simple sugars are quickly absorbed and cause rapid spikes in blood sugar, and that is not good for diabetes.

-Best Carb Sources
+Best Carb Sources for Diabetics

-Best Types of Carb Conclusion
+Best Types of Carb for Diabetes Conclusion

 The next time you are shopping at a supermarket, think of the choices you can be making in terms of good and bad carbs.
 You can see that while you can’t avoid carbohydrates altogether, you can make healthy choices in which can significantly benefit your health!Sources: